Photo-art by Steve Wing

 There is a bit of silence at the other end.
 Then she says, a tad testily, "Mom, it is just not that simple.
 It's not like people would—"

-I hastily interrupt, "At least you know that you are a gifted artist, right?
+I hastily interrupt, "At least you know you are a gifted artist, right?
 And I am not projecting this time— I can barely draw stick figures, as we all know."

 "Right," she says.
 "It's from Dad.
 Remember how he used to draw those comic books for me?
 Where I was a superchild?"